 - Are there existing caps or minimum earnings that need to be adjusted in conjunction with these changes?

-When changes are made, it is important to have the tools available to test and revise forecasts, as well as to model alternative concepts that align with the changing business landscape.
+When changes are made, it is important to have the tools available to test and revise sales forecasts, as well as to model alternative concepts that align with the changing business landscape.
 This is not feasible in a production environment where it comes down to the wire to generate up-to-date sales and compensation numbers for sales teams to track their progress.

 One approach to use here is to simply leverage and maintain the testing and QA environment as a place to model out sales scenarios on a go-forward basis.
 This should result in an easy transition once all your plan changes are in place since all the proper people should already be engaged to prepare the environment for this purpose.

 As you make transitions, be sure to consider these questions: